Basic ecclesial community: Emphasis

 Other Base Communities came into existence in the Eastern Bloc, but with a different theological emphasis.
-They did not subscribe to liberation theology, as they were being persecuted by Marxists themselves (although it is important to note that liberation theology itself is NOT intrinsically tied to Marxism, but has merely used Marxist analysis at times to analyze the systemic roots of poverty in Latin America).
+They did not subscribe to liberation theology, as they were being persecuted by Marxists themselves (since liberation theology itself is intrinsically tied to Marxism).
 One of the best-known groups was Hungarian priest György Bulányi's "Bokor" (Bush) movement after World War II, which sought to save the teachings of the Christian Church and resist the increasing persecution by the Communist Party.
 The movement's ideals were simple, namely to express Christian love in three ways: giving, service and non-violence.
 Bulányi was jailed for life by the Communist régime of Mátyás Rákosi, General Secretary of the Hungarian Communist Party, in 1952, and was amnestied in 1960.
 However, he was not allowed to work as a priest.
 He continued to start small base communities illegally, and wrote illegal samizdat articles.

 They are in some ways similar to Western cell groups (small groups), a notable component of many Pentecostal and some Protestant churches.
 Base Christian communities believe in helping people whose lives have been destroyed.
 Over 120,000 new churches have been set up to help the poor.
 The Base Christian communities follow the word of God and stand by the poor, helping the helpless.
 The Base Christian communities work to fulfill Christ's purpose to proclaim good news to the poor, tell them of hope, and to remind all people that there is always someone loving them somewhere, and that they still have a chance in life.

 A Base Christian community is a group of people who join together to study the Bible, and then act according to a social justice oriented form of Christianity especially popular among the third world and the poor.